TABLE OF CONTENTS

 Stay current on new financial laws both nationally and locally.
 Knowing these laws and operating accordingly will help you stay compliant and out of trouble.

-- Target Audience– Who do you want to provide your tax prep services to?
-Small businesses offer ongoing work but there are also individuals who require the services of an accountant.
+- Target Audience: Who do you want to provide your tax preparation services to?
+Perform a target market analysis to identify your ideal consumer.
+Small businesses offer ongoing work, but there are also individuals who require the services of an accountant.

-Get all the equipment that you will need to provide your services.
+Get all the equipment that you will need to begin starting your tax preparation business.
 Reliable internet access, supplies, and tax software are all necessary parts of your tax preparation business.
 This is just scratching the surface of what you may need as you grow, but at least this will allow you to get started.

-Consult other tax prep business sites for creation and hosting details or have a professional build one for your business.
+Consult other tax preparation business sites for the creation and hosting details, or have a professional build one for your business.
 Having a website will help your customers find you and will also be a way for you to publish the services that you offer.
-SEO strategy and outreach opportunities will be easy ways to increase your customer-base moving forward.
+SEO strategy and outreach opportunities will be easy ways to increase your customer base moving forward.

-In order to accept card payments for your services you will need to receive a tax prep merchant account.
+In order to accept card payments for your services, you will need to receive a tax preparation merchant account.
 Whether you plan to utilize a MOTO-type account or you will be face-to-face with your customers, this is a very important step.
 Without this capability, you will be limiting the options that you provide for your customers and preventing a large portion of them from being able to use your company at all.
-With a proper tax preparation solution you can capture payments online through a secure virtual terminal, send and receive invoices, track your businesses transactions, and much more.
+With a proper tax preparation solution, you can capture payments online through a secure virtual terminal, send and receive invoices, track your business transactions, and much more.

 Get a Tax Preparation Merchant Account

-A merchant account will allow you to be able to process customer credit card payments online through a safe payment gateway.
-For those who will be opening a merchant account for the very first time it is important to research possible payment processors.
-All too many times a new business owner will open a merchant account on PayPal or Stripe and run into issues.
-The problem is that because of their auto-approval techniques, they do not notice that tax prep is not a business that they can support.
-Their terms of service in place do not allow for hard to place industries, such as tax preparation.
+A merchant account will allow you to be able to process customer credit card payments through a safe online payment gateway.
+For those who will be opening a merchant account for the very first time, it is important to research your payment processor options.
+All too many times, a new business owner will open a merchant account on PayPal or Stripe and run into issues.
+The problem is that because of their auto-approval techniques, they do not notice that tax preparation is not a business that they can support.
+Their terms of service in place do not allow for hard-to-place industries, such as tax preparation.

 The same holds true for other traditional banks and payment processors.
-Accounting and tax prep fall under the hard to place, high-risk category and many business owners in this space get turned away or shutdown every day.
+Accounting and tax preparation fall under the hard-to-place, high-risk category and many business owners in this space get turned away or shut down every day.

 - You may be a new business with no prior processing.
 Banks do not like taking chances on every new business and so will not support one with no history to go off of.

-- There are high amounts of fraud in tax prep businesses.
+- There is are high amount of fraud in tax preparation businesses.
 Scams and fraud are everywhere in the financial world and more so in industries that handle personal customer information.
-Oftentimes online companies are more at risk because they handle all of their services over the internet rather than face-to-face.
+Oftentimes, online companies are more at risk because they handle all of their services over the Internet rather than face-to-face.

 The best and safest way to open a merchant account is to contact a high-risk provider.
-These are the experts that work with financial institutions that understand the risks of the business and plan accordingly.
+These are the experts who work with financial institutions that understand the risks of the business and plan accordingly.
 They do underwriting before they approve accounts so that they can get to know you and your company.
 In doing this, they realize the risks involved and partner you with appropriate banking relationships.
-This way you will not shut you down due to your industry type.
+This way, you will not shut down due to your industry type.

-When choosing your high-risk merchant account specialist make sure to do your research.
+When choosing your high-risk merchant account specialist, make sure to do your research.
 You need to be able to trust this company and have the confidence that they have your business’s best interest in mind.
-Make sure that they can handle tax preparation businesses and have the tools to help mitigate fraud and chargebacks.
+Make sure that they can handle tax preparation businesses and have the tools to help mitigate fraud and provide chargeback protection.